aligkyrr/multirate-pantilt-tracker/README.md

 **Highlighted results:**
 - Under noisy position measurement (σ = 0.15 m), Kalman-based lead prediction improved RMSE by **87.8–97.2%** over finite-difference extrapolation.
-- Under a hard ±185° azimuth limit, a persistent lock-on failure that occurs when the target crosses behind the platform was fixed with a limit-aware angular path resolution (never locked over 2000 ticks → locked in 351 ticks ≈ 5.85 s at 60 Hz).
+- Under a hard ±185° azimuth limit, a persistent lock-on failure that occurs when the target crosses behind the platform was fixed with a limit-aware angular path resolution (never locked over 2000 ticks → locked in 346 ticks ≈ 5.8 s at 60 Hz, with the azimuth acceleration limit set to 2000 deg/s²).
 - A cooldown + margin mechanism in multi-target auto-selection reduced target switches from 300 to 2 over 300 ticks in a synthetic test (flip-flop prevention).

 ## Demo